hape42/dailygammon/README.md

 * I am well aware that this help (possibly from several people) will cost me a lot of time at first.
 I will have to explain a lot why I programmed it this way and that way.
 I will go through the code from now on and try to comment some things inline.
 I will also change a lot of names that I have used in the code and are only understandable for German-speaking people 😇 But I am ready to go this way.

+### To new contributer

+The best way to get started is to get an account at [Dailygammon](http://dailygammon.com/) and play a few rounds on the website.
+This is absolutely free.
+No advertising! and no hidden costs!

+Then you will better understand what I did in the app and why.

+Of course I am very happy to help you with the first steps.

 Translated with www.DeepL.com/Translator (free version)